Giedrius-Kristinaitis/Orienteering_Web/README.md

 # Orienteering_Web
-Orienteering application front-end and back-end
+Orienteering application that allows to organize and participate in events.
+Front-end and Back-end

 Front-end created by: Justas Milišiūnas